-Excel “COUNTIFS” function counts the supplied range of values based on more than one criteria.
+Excel “COUNTIFS” function counts the supplied range of values based on more than one criterion.
 In our earlier article, we have discussed how to use the “COUNTIF” function.
 “COUNTIF” function counts based on single criteria.

 For example, look at the below data for the sample.